pedropaulofb/laderr/documentation/specification.md

 ### 6.3.
 Inferred Output by LaDeRR Engine

-When processed by the **LaDeRR Engine**, the simplified specification is expanded, adding inferred relationships and resilience constructs:
+When processed by the **LaDeRR Engine**, the simplified specification is expanded, adding inferred relationships and resilience ScenarioComponents:

 - **Resilience mechanisms are created** when conditions for resilience are met.
 - **Threats are linked to their target assets** (e.g., `threatens` relation is inferred between `hacker_group` and `city`).